Discover Southwest Washington

 The shad have arrived

-As of June 1, over 200,000 shad have crossed Bonneville Dam, with counts averaging at least 20,000 daily since May 25, which means it’s time to go fishing.
+As of late June, over two million shad have crossed Bonneville Dam, with counts averaging at least 70,000 daily since mid-June.
+In recent weeks, anglers have lined the shores along several areas of the Columbia River with great success.
 For more information on American shad, their introduction into the Columbia River, and how to fish for them, please visit the American shad webpage or read our recent blog post.

 Sturgeon spawning sanctuaries in effect